YOUR AD HERE »

 Einfeld said the independent living and the skilled nursing sections of Casey’s Pond are new to Northwest Colorado Health, but the organization is fortunate to be able to continue a contract with the management company.

-“Our short-term goal is build the number of residents back up and provide stability for the residents and for the staff and for all those family members,” Einfeld said, explaining that it will take some time for Casey’s Pond to recover from the affect of going into receivership.
+“Our short-term goal is build the number of residents back up and provide stability for the residents and for the staff and for all those family members,” Einfeld said, explaining that it will take some time for Casey’s Pond to recover from the impact of going into receivership.

 “Before the potential the closure was announced, I believe, Casey’s Pond was at 126 residents,” Eineld said.
 “The lowest it got down to was 93 right before the purchase agreement was signed or maybe a day after.
 Now Casey’s is back up to 97, and that’s just kind of how slowly the crawl works to get back up.”